garrandall/popular-music-data/tracks/baby-justin-bieber-ludacris.md

 My first love broke my heart for the first time
 And I was like...

-Baby, baby, baby oooh
+Baby, baby, baby oh
 Like baby, baby, baby nooo
-Like baby, baby, baby oooh
+Like baby, baby, baby oh
 I thought you'd always be mine (mine)

-Baby, baby, baby oooh
+Baby, baby, baby oh
 Like baby, baby, baby nooo
-Like baby, baby, baby oooh
+Like baby, baby, baby oh
 I thought you'd always be mine (mine)

 Oh, for you I would have done whatever